-The goal of this study was to establish a spatially-temporally intensive water quality monitoring program in Baffin Bay, relying heavily on volunteer citizen scientists for data collection.
+The goal of this study is to quantify spatial-temporal distributions of key water quality parameters in Baffin Bay, relying on volunteer citizen scientists for data collection.
 Sample collection began in May 2013 from 9 sites throughout Baffin Bay and continues to present.
 At the beginning of the study period, Baffin Bay was experiencing a significant, prolonged drought.
 In early fall 2013, the drought began to lessen and precipitation patterns more in accordance with long-term monthly averages developed.
-Salinities were very high at the start of the sampling period (>60-70), but over the course of the study salinity tended to decrease through June 2014.
-Results show distinct seasonal and spatial patterns in key water quality parameters.
+By spring 2015, El Niño-like conditions developed, which led to several periods of intense rainfall in the Baffin Bay watershed.
+Salinities were very high at the start of the sampling period (>60-70), but decreased over the course of the study, with the decrease accelerating in spring 2015 concurrent with the heavy rainfall.
+Results show distinct seasonal and spatial patterns in several important water quality parameters.
 Of particular interest is chlorophyll a, an indicator of algal biomass.
-Findings show persistent, excessive levels of chlorophyll in a large portion of Baffin Bay throughout the year that often exceeded TCEQ criteria for estuaries, indicative of a nutrient enriched system.
-Levels of inorganic nutrients capable of supporting algal growth (ammonium, nitrate, orthophosphate) were relatively high at the beginning of the record, but decreased thereafter.
-However, concentrations of ammonium and orthophosphate remained elevated in near bottom waters through the end of summer 2013, indicating continued availability of nutrients via recycling to support algal growth.
-Dissolved organic nitrogen levels were very high in the system, with concentrations consistently exceeding 35 μM throughout the study.
-Dissolved organic carbon levels were also very high in spring-early summer of 2013 (718 to $>2400 \mu$ M) and declined thereafter, but still consistently exceeding 400 $\mu$ M. Dissolved oxygen levels showed a distinct seasonal cycle that is temperature dependent.
+Chlorophyll tended to peak in spring and reached its lowest levels in late fall-winter.
+Interestingly, chlorophyll concentrations were nearly 2-fold higher in winter 2014-2015 compared to winter 2013-2014, concurrent with water temperatures that were ca. 5°C warmer in winter 2014-2015.
+Findings show persistent, excessive levels of chlorophyll in a large portion of Baffin Bay for much of the study period, often exceeding TCEQ criteria for estuaries and thus indicating a nutrient enriched system.
+Only recently (spring 2015) has there been an obvious system-wide decrease in chlorophyll levels, likely due to the flushing effects associated with the recent rains.
+Inorganic nutrient concentrations (ammonium, nitrate, orthophosphate) in surface waters were high at the beginning of the record, but decreased thereafter and remained at very low levels until spring 2015, when concentrations increased as a result of runoff.
+Despite typically low surface water concentrations, ammonium and orthophosphate concentrations were often elevated in near bottom waters during summer, indicating continued availability of nutrients via recycling to support algal growth.
+Dissolved organic nitrogen levels were very high in the system, with system-wide average concentrations consistently exceeding 48 μM throughout the study.
+Dissolved organic carbon levels were also very high in spring-early summer of 2013 (718 to $>2400 \mu$ M) and declined thereafter, but still consistently exceeded 400 $\mu$ M. Dissolved oxygen levels showed a distinct seasonal cycle that is temperature dependent.
 Undersaturated dissolved oxygen levels were noted each summer in Baffin Bay, indicative of high biological oxygen demand that is supported by labile organic matter.
-Interestingly, dissolved oxygen reached much lower (i.e., hypoxic) levels in summer 2013 compared to summer 2014.
-The cause of this interannual variability is unclear, though salinity stratification of the water column was much less pronounced in summer 2014, indicating an influence of physical dynamics on oxygen levels.
-These results highlight the necessity of additional data collections in order to fully elucidate seasonal and interannual nutrient and oxygen dynamics in Baffin Bay, as well as to begin to determine potential sources of nutrients.
+These results highlight the influence of seasonal factors in terms of determining water quality conditions, as well as the influence of drought-wet cycles.
+Additional data collections through 2017 will be crucial for determining the longer-term influence of wet periods, such as those associated with the recent initiation of El Niño conditions.